 Toolbox talks are quick, short and easy reminder exercises to enhance safety applications while executing the job.
 It covers a wide range of topics beginning from workplace electrical safety to lifting basics as an example.
 Toolbox talk helps to identify problems, build an environment to discuss task specific or timely safety communications and highlight specific safety measures.

 Some of the most unsafe situations arise out of common errors that can be easily avoided.
 Although toolbox talks cannot replace formal safety training but they can be one of the important measures to eliminate or at least reduce the same.
 In India, toolbox talks are generally the most overlooked safety practices which should be encouraged for the good of workmen and people around.

-Toolbox talks can also be used for pre-task planning, post-accident communications, re-enforcement of safe work practice, and talking points for hands on training or table top exercises.
+Toolbox talks can also be used for pre-task planning, post-accident communications, reinforcement of safe work practice, and talking points for hands on training or table top exercises.

-Toolbox talks can be enhanced with animation as visuals are more effective and encourages interaction.
-It’s easier for us to tune out something we’re hearing than it is to ignore something we’re seeing.
-Eyes (viewing gadget) are only four fingers apart from ears (hearing gadget) but in meaning it denotes vast gap between fact and fiction.
+Toolbox talks can be enhanced with safety animation as visuals are more effective and it encourages interaction.
+It’s easier for us to tune out something we’re hearing rather than to ignore something we’re seeing.
+Eyes (viewing gadget) are only four fingers apart from ears (hearing gadget) but in its actuality, it denotes vast gap between fact and fiction.